josiwonder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6 a script to give multiple permissions
 7 a script that gives execution permission to all users 8 script ------rwx
+9 a script that sets the mode of the file